The Lore of Tekkiowakka Mokupuni

 Rum and Relics

 Martin spent the next month building a small shack with the help from the Tekki-Tekki who called the area around the lagoon home.
 He began sharing his rum with the locals who helped him out, mixing it with the exotic local fruits to make his quickly dwindling supply last longer.
-Word of these delicious new concoctions spread quickly and Martin discovered the locals were much more willing to talk about the myths and stories about the islands mysterious relics after having had a cocktail or two...or three.
+Word of these delicious new concoctions spread quickly and Martin discovered the locals were much more willing to talk about the myths and stories about the island's mysterious relics after having had a cocktail or two...or three.
 His passion for the relics returned and a new story began.